SurendraRedd/LeArNUPS2020/README.md

-# UPSNL2020
+# Blog site
-This repo contains the details of the ups application.
+This repo contains the details of the python and web application blogs.

-# How to upload the website in to Github
+# How to host website using github pages
 - Install the git bash tool from the link https://git-scm.com/downloads
 - Create a folder in c drive and navigate to the folder in the git bash terminal cd c:\foldername
 - git init
 - git add .
-- git commit -m "firt commit"
+- git commit -m "Initial development of website"
 - git remote add origin reponame
 - git push -u origin master

+> Note: Add the url link in About.